 - Roll the mixture into balls and then flatten them down into a chocolate bar shape using your fingers.

 - Finely chop the chocolate.
-Melt the two-thirds of the chocolate over a double boiler.
+Melt two-thirds of the chocolate over a double boiler.
 Once melted, remove from the heat and stir in the remaining third of chopped chocolate.
-Transfer the melted chocolate to a tall jar is desired (this will allow you to dunk the bars and coat them).
+Transfer the melted chocolate to a tall jar if desired (this will allow you to dunk the bars and coat them).

-- Insert a tooth pick into each bar and dunk them in the chocolate, sit the coated bars on a sheet of parchment paper to dry.
+- Insert a toothpick into each bar and dunk them in the chocolate, sit the coated bars on a sheet of parchment paper to dry.
 Once set, you can dip them in the chocolate for a second coating.
-Lastly sprinkle with some freeze dried raspberries.
+Lastly, sprinkle with some freeze-dried raspberries.

 - Store these chocolate bars at room temperature in an airtight container.

 © addictedtodates.com.
 All content and images are protected by copyright.
 If you want to share this recipe, please do so using the share buttons provided.
 Do not screenshot or republish the recipe or content in full. instead, include a link to this post for the recipe.